mvadari/xrpl-docs/Atomic.md

 That is definitely a concern.
 Ways to mitigate this are still being investigated.
 Some potential answers:
 * Charge for more extensive path usage
-* Have higher fees for batch transactions
+* Have higher fees for atomic transactions
-* Submit the batch transactions at the end of the ledger
+* Submit the atomic transactions at the end of the ledger

-### A.6: What error is returned if all the transactions fail in an `OR`/batch transaction?
+### A.6: What error is returned if all the transactions fail in an `OR`/`BATCH` transaction?

 The answer to this question is still being investigated.
 Some potential answers:
 * Return the first error encountered